Cyberes/matrix-public-archive-stealth/docs/faq.md

 send messages in the room which isn't always desirable.
 The archive bot is read-only and does not send messages.

-## How do I opt out and keep my room from being indexed by search engines?

-Only public Matrix rooms with `shared` or `world_readable` history visibility are accessible to view in the Matrix Public Archive.
-But only rooms with history visibility set to `world_readable` are indexable by search engines.

-Also see https://github.com/matrix-org/matrix-public-archive/issues/47 to track better opt out controls.

-As a workaround for [archive.matrix.org](https://archive.matrix.org/) today, you can ban the `@archive:matrix.org` user if you don't want your room content to be shown in the archive at all.

 ## Technical details

 The main readme has a [technical overview](../README.md#technical-overview) of the